 SAULT STE.
 MARIE, Mich. – Stop No. 3 of the 2019 National Walleye Tour season, presented by Bass Pro Shops and Cabela’s, was seen by many as a major wildcard.
 The NWT has never visited Sault Ste.
 Marie, and the last national pro-am tournament was held back in 2005.
-The St. Marys River and connecting Lake Superior and Lake Huron are beautiful, healthy fisheries, but the sheer amount of water to uncover is daunting.
+The St. Marys River and connecting Lake Superior and Lake Huron are beautiful, healthy fisheries, but the sheer amount of water to uncover is daunting, even for the best walleye anglers in the world.
 Leave it to Great Lakes veteran David Kolb to figure out the bite.
 The Ranger pro put his open-water knowledge to use as he grabbed the day-one lead.

 Kolb, the Michigan native, officially weighed 30.97 pounds.
 He started the day pitching jigs and night crawlers at what he thought was his best spot.
 While he caught a couple keepers, the size wasn’t what he was expecting, so he ran south to spot No. 2.